 Jenkins 2.0 has lots of great functionalities that will make the CI pipeline really smooth.
-One of such example is the DSL based build pipeline.
-In this guide, i will walk you through the steps for installing and configuring a Jenkins 2 server on a ubuntu 14.04 box.
+One such example is the DSL based build pipeline.
+In this guide, we will walk you through the steps for installing and configuring Jenkins on a ubuntu server.

 Follow the steps given below to install and configure Jenkins 2 on a ubuntu server.